Simultaneous Contact Location and Object Pose Estimation Using Proprioception and Tactile Feedback: EXPERIMENTS

 We convert the object models that we use in CPFGrasp and SCOPE from meshes to 3D voxel grids using \textit{binvox} \cite{maturana2016}.
 We use these voxel grids to compute 3D signed distance functions (SDFs) and their gradients using \textit{sdf-tools} \cite{armlab2021}.
 To obtain the point cloud of the object surface, we filter the SDF by a threshold $\epsilon_{\mathcal{S}}$.
 Finally, we use the gradient of the SDF to find the surface normals for each surface point.
 These surface normals will be used in computing the friction cone.
 For more efficient grasp sampling with these object models, we cap translation at $T^{x, z}_{max} =$ 3 cm and rotation at $R^{\theta}_{max} = 45^\circ$.

-On the physical robot the poker is rigidly attached to the ATI Gamma.
-We use the signal from the ATI Gamma as if it were robot proprioception.
-Thus, when running our method we map the signal from the ATI Gamma into the base frame of the robot and continue with the method defined in Alg.~\ref{alg:SCOPE}.
-We add a disk to the model of the poker such that the center of the disk is aligned with the center of the standard end-effector frame, then treat this model as a grasped object.
-In this way, we can reason over the poses of two objects as if they were grasped in unknown poses despite using two types of proprioceptive sensing on our physical setup where the objects are rigidly grasped in a known pose.
+On the experimental setup the poker is rigidly attached to the ATI Gamma.
+We map the signal from the ATI Gamma into the base frame of the robot and continue with the method defined in Alg.~\ref{alg:SCOPE}.
+We add a disk to the model of the poker such that the center of the disk is aligned with the center of the end-effector frame, then treat this model as a grasped object.
+In this way, we can reason over the pose of the poker as if it were grasped, even though it is rigidly attached.